Uxbridge tube station: Design

 The station was designed by Charles Holden with L H Bucknell and features a red-brick facade with paired sculptures by Joseph Armitage over the entrance, representing stylised "winged wheels" with leaf springs.
 A tall concrete canopy arches over the tracks with a row of clerestory windows above the platforms.
 The canopy at Uxbridge is similar to the one at Cockfosters, the terminus at the other end of the Piccadilly line.
 The station is below street level in a cutting.

 The stained glass panels by Erwin Bossanyi at the booking hall end of the platforms reflect the area's heraldic associations.
 The crown and three seaxes on a red background are the arms of Middlesex County Council and the chained swan on a black and red background is associated with Buckinghamshire.
 The centre shield is possibly the arms of the local Basset family; a downward-pointing red triangle on a gold background was borrowed from the Bassett arms for use on the arms of Uxbridge Urban District Council in 1948.

 The forecourt of the new station was originally laid out to provide a turning circle for trolleybuses, which replaced trams in 1936.
 Ticket barriers are in operation.

 Services

-Uxbridge station is the terminus of its branches of both the Metropolitan and Piccadilly lines in London fare zone 6.
-The next station is Hillingdon.
+Uxbridge station is the terminus on its branches of both the Metropolitan and Piccadilly lines in London fare zone 6.
+The next station is Hillingdon to the east.